vlandham/new_monsters/out/new_monsters.md

 While the creep stays in the crib under blankets and bib
 and starts to transform quite profoundly.

-It's tail shrinks to a stub its beak A nose nub.
+It's tail shrinks to a stub, its beak A nose nub.
 Soft goes it's scaly lizard hide.

-I know it sounds wild but it sure will look like your child.
+I know it sounds wild, but it sure will look like your child.
 With the real baby still stuck inside.

 With its new style the creep waits awhile.